+The composition of the Board and its committees changed during 2014 with the appointment of new directors and reconstitution of the committees.
 The current composition of the Board and Board Committees are set out in table 1, with further details on each Director provided in the annual report.